sr39/gizmo-debug/scripts/gizmo_documentation.md

 **DM\_SIDM**: Enables self-interacting dark matter as implemented by M. Rocha, James Bullock, and Mike Boylan-Kolchin.
 Like PM\_PLACEHIGHRESREGION, the parameter needs to be set to an integer that encodes the particle types that make up the SIDM particles in the form of a bit mask.
 For example, if types 1 and 2 are the SIDM particles, then the parameter should be set to DM\_SIDM = 6 = 2 + 4 (i.e. 2^1 + 2^2).
 This allows for arbitrary combinations of SIDM particle types.
 Note that the legacy flag "DMDISK\_INTERACTIONS" is now implicit in this (its identical to setting DM\_SIDM=2+4).
 This full module as-written in the development code is proprietary and users must obtain permissions from the developers (JB and MBK) for use in scientific products.
 But a slightly simpler version is part of the public code; moreover if users wish to use the implemented architecture and replace the actual self-interaction kernel with their own, they are free to do so provided they include the appropriate citations.
+If this is active, the user must set several parameterfile options that specify the dark matter self-interaction cross-section, its dependence on relative velocity, and the degree of exo-or-endo-thermality (i.e. dissipation or gain of kinetic energy per interaction).
+See the parameterfile description below for description of these.
 Users should cite Rocha et al., MNRAS 2013, 430, 81 and Robles et al, 2017 (arXiv:1706.07514).

 **DM\_SCALARFIELD\_SCREENING**: Replaces the normal newtonian gravity by a screened scalar-field force.
 Look at the code if you want to get a better handle on or modify the scalar field parameters (these can trivially be made time-dependent, for example).
 Used for studying alternative gravity and dark matter theories -- primarily alternatives to dark energy involving dynamical screening.
 Users should cite the GIZMO source code for implementation details (`http://adsabs.harvard.edu/abs/2014ascl.soft10003H`).